wh-alice/mig_visualstudio/vs/misc/namespace-declaration-with-prefix-cannot-have-an-empty-value-in-xml-literals.md

 ---
-title: "Namespace declaration with prefix cannot have an empty value in XML literals | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Namespace declaration with prefix cannot have an empty value in XML literals" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"